StackProviders/Shop-Management-System/GITHUB_RELEASE_SETUP.md

 - **Repository Access**: Verify the token has access to both source and publisher repositories
 - **Organization Permissions**: The token owner must have appropriate permissions in the organization
 - **Branch Protection**: Ensure the workflow can push to the required branches
+- **Organization Settings**: Check organization settings for any restrictions on cross-repository access
+- **Token Authorization**: After creating the token, you may need to authorize it for the organization

+### Organization Repository Setup Steps

+1. **Check Organization Settings**:
+   - Go to your organization settings
+   - Check "Third-party application access policy"
+   - Ensure personal access tokens are allowed

+2. **Verify Repository Permissions**:
+   - Source repo: `StackProviders/Shop-Management-System`
+   - Publisher repo: `StackProviders/Shop-Management-App-Publisher`
+   - Both should be accessible by your token

+3. **Organization Token Authorization**:
+   - After creating the token, you may see a banner asking to authorize it for the organization
+   - Click "Authorize" to grant organization access

 ## Testing the Setup